Darkness4/blog/pages/blog/2024-01-27-webauthn-guide/page.md

 If the CSRF token of the page, the secret key of the website and the cookie match, then the request is valid.

-I'm not going to explain how to use it, the documentation is pretty good.
+I'm not going to explain how to use it, the documentation is already pretty good.
 RTFM.

 ```diff
  	jwtSecretFlag  = flag.String("jwt.secret", "", "JWT secret used for signing")